monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/materials.jpg
   - name: rider development
-    description: The Rider Development sub-team focuses on maximising rider output.
+    description: The Rider Development subteam focuses on maximising rider output.
       Their tasks include cycling and strength training for the riders, competency training to ride the recumbent bikes, rider power plans for maximising speed, and physically testing the mechanical and electrical systems of the bike.
-The Rider Development sub-team is also in charge of running event testing days at the Holden and Ford Proving Grounds.
+The Rider Development subteam is also in charge of running event testing days at the Holden and Ford Proving Grounds.
     button_text: ""
     button_href: ""